-Dublin City Culture Company, on behalf Dublin City Council, run a range of cultural initiatives and buildings across the city including programmes such as Culture Connects, Creative residencies, Culture Club and the National Neighbourhood.
-They also manage and provide a range of services for two key Council heritage assets- Henrietta Street and Richmond Barrack, as well as maintaining a database and map (Culture Near You) of all cultural assets in the city (www. dublincityculturecompany.ie).
+Dublin City Council Culture Company, on behalf of Dublin City Council, run a range of cultural initiatives and buildings across the city including programmes such as Culture Connects, Creative Residencies, Culture Club and the National Neighbourhood.
+They also manage and provide a range of services for two key Council heritage assets - 14 Henrietta Street and Richmond Barracks, as well as conducting and maintaining a cultural audit, database and map (Culture Near You) of all cultural assets in the city (www.dublincitycouncilculturecompany.ie).